kselnaag/algos/README.md

   <img src="https://raw.githubusercontent.com/kselnaag/algos/master/pics/algos.png" alt="Types and func scheme"/>
 </p>

 The main idea of this module is to suggest more convenient way for sorting slices of different types.
 We have Pre-defined Data Types (PDTs: ints, floats, strings) and Abstract Data Types (ADTs: self-made structures) in our code.
-Now in std go lib we have to wrap PDTs in structs and bind 3 methods (LEN, LESS, SWAP) to call a sort function, same with ADTs.
+Now in std go lib we have to wrap PDTs in structs and bind 3 methods (`len`, `less`, `swap`) to call a sort function, same with ADTs.
 This module dedicates `Ord` interface for PDTs with `>`, `==`, `<` operators and `Comp` interface for ADTs with `CompareTo` method for sorting internal and abstract types more easy way.

 We can build ADTs:
 ```